fent/chrome-options/README.md

 * `chrome.options.opts.title` - Title of the page if opening the page in a new tab.
 If not set, will set thet title to the extension's name from the manifest.
 Set to `false` if you don't want a title displayed.
 * `chrome.options.opts.about` - Contents of the About tab.
 If not set, will set the contents to the extension's description from the manifest.
 Can be an html string.
 Set to `false` if you don't want this tab at all.
 * `chrome.options.opts.autoSave` - If `true`, will save options as they are changed.
 Otherwise, a button will be shown on the bottom left of the page for saving.
 Defaults to `true`.
 * `chrome.options.opts.saveDefaults` - If `true`, will save any options that have defaults set, if those options have never been saved before.
-Could be useful if you only want to keep defaults in your options page, and not in background and/or content pages.
+Can be useful if you only want to keep defaults in your options page, and not in background and/or content pages for when your extension is first installed.
 Defaults to `true`.

 # Embed Options Page